D3T4H2S

 In the project implementation plan, in the first phase (March - December 2024), we are committed to achieving the following results:

 1. Machine-learning (ML) models characterizing the thermo-mechanical behavior of composite materials In activities 1.2 and 1.3, machine-learning (ML) models characterizing the thermo-mechanical behavior of composite materials were developed and validated.
 These models are described in the study entitled: "Machine Learning models' construction for the load behavior of composite materials in the undamaged zone - Report of UGAL for the project Leap-Re D3T4H2S." [link] This study has been presented in online meetings and submitted to the consortium coordinator, Mourad Nachtane, from S VERTICAL company in order to make it accessible to all D3T4H2S project partners.
 The developed Machine Learning models have been realized and validated at computer level using MATLAB system.
 The above study calls upon the multiple programs contained in the archive and well annotated for use.
 These programs also confer a way of checking ML models.
 The summarized scientific report addressed to the UEFISCDI is presented in the document "SCIENTIFIC REPORT 2024 annual stage". [link] 2.
-Publication in a national/international journal/conference volumeProcesses 2024, 12, 991.
+Publications in journals/proceedings of national/international conferencessProcesses 2024, 12, 991.

 https://https://doi.org/10.3390/pr12050991;